 Log cabin hardscaping is essential to creating attractive outdoor living spaces and curb appeal.
 The hardscaping plan should work in concert with the landscaping design.
 While landscaping covers all of the living parts of the yard, hardscaping includes all of the man-made elements such as walkways, seating, lighting, structures, fences and decorative elements.
 Here are just a few factors to consider when formulating your plan.

-Looking for Privacy?
 Fences are a traditional way to establish privacy as well as keeping children and pets corralled in the back yard.
-Fences come in a variety of materials and styles to compliment your log cabin.
-Fences often require approval from local zoning officials, so check before you start your project.
+They come in a variety of materials and styles to compliment your log cabin, and often require approval from local zoning officials, so check before you start your project.
 Privacy screens are another option.
 You can create your own little private oasis with the addition of a few paneled privacy screens.
 Like fences, they come in many shapes, sizes, colors and materials.
 Read our blog on providing ample shade and privacy for your cabin.

 These are just a few things to consider when formulating a log cabin hardscaping plan.
 Have fun with it and enjoy!